top of page

 NewBlackBear3.png

-They have excellent (nearsighted) eyesight and
+They have excellent (nearsighted) eyesight, hearing,

-and a sense of smell that can detect
+and a sense of smell that can detect food more than a

-than a mile away.
+mile away.

-They’re also expert tree climbers, fast runners
+They’re also skilled tree climbers, strong swimmers, and fast runners over short distances.

 NewBlackBear8.png

-Adult males will travel 120 square miles in search of mates and food.
+in search of mates and food.

 NewBlackBear5.png